alvi83252-dot/The-CRUDs---HackSussex/README.md

 •	validate that uploaded images appear relevant
 •	require admin approval before higher-value rewards
-•	keep browsing open while protecting contribution routes This makes BinFinder more than a simple crowdsource form.
+•	keep browsing open while protecting contribution routes This makes BinBuddy more than a simple crowdsource form.
 It becomes a more trustworthy contribution system.

 ________________________________________

 # Gamification Strategy

 One of our design goals was to encourage repeated, high-quality engagement.
-To do this, BinFinder introduces a lightweight gamification model:
+To do this, BinBuddy introduces a lightweight gamification model:
 •	users earn XP when valid reports are accepted
 •	users move through bronze, silver, and gold leagues
 •	higher trust and contribution levels can unlock conceptual rewards